Under Armour All-America Game

 The Under Armour High School All-America Game is a high school football all-star game typically held in early January in the U.S. state of Florida created to spotlight the nation’s top high school seniors.
 The game was first played on January 5, 2008, and has been played annually at Tropicana Field in St. Petersburg, Florida or at Camping World Stadium in Orlando, Florida.
-The game is sponsored by Under Armour and enjoys a national audience thanks to broadcast partner ESPN (the first edition was broadcast on ABC opposite the U.S. Army All-American Bowl).
+The game is sponsored by Under Armour and enjoys a national audience thanks to broadcast partner ESPN (the first edition was broadcast on ABC opposite the U.S. Army All-American Bowl, and the 17th edition was broadcast on ESPN2 opposite the 2025 Sugar Bowl).
 The game is co-owned by Chicago-based sports marketing agency Intersport and ESPN.

 Player selection

 National recruiting analysts and talent evaluators from ESPN Scouts, Inc., will select players for both team rosters.
 Eight of the top 10 ranked players in the ESPN 150 competed in the 2009 game.
 Because there are a number of All-America games concurrently, they are in competition for players.
 About 100 players are invited annually, with some having the opportunity to also participate in a televised skills competition and other ancillary events held at Disney's Wide World of Sports Complex in the days prior to the game.
 In addition, ESPNU televises the team practices.

-As of 2019, 180 alumni of the Under Armour All-America Game had been selected in the NFL Draft, including 47 first-round draft picks and 21 NFL Pro Bowlers.
+As of 2019, 180 alumni of the Under Armour All-America Game had been selected in the NFL draft, including 47 first-round draft picks and 21 NFL Pro Bowlers.